Vipont History, Family Crest & Coats of Arms

 The Vipont surname is of Norman origin, coming originally from a place called Vieuxpont in Calvados, France.

 This web page shows only a small excerpt of our Vipont research.
-Another 233 words (17 lines of text) covering the years 1222, 1264, 1203, 1232, 1256, 1254, 1255, 1296 and 1333 are included under the topic Early Vipont History in all our PDF Extended History products and printed products wherever possible.
+Another 233 words (17 lines of text) covering the years 1222, 1264, 1203, 1204, 1232, 1233, 1256, 1254, 1255, 1296 and 1333 are included under the topic Early Vipont History in all our PDF Extended History products and printed products wherever possible.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Vipont, Vipond, Vipount, Vipound, Vipan and others.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Vipont or a variant listed above: